ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 ## leftUTF8

-Returns the substring of a UTF-8 encoded string `s` which starts at the specified byte index `offset` from the left.
+Returns a substring of a UTF-8 encoded string `s` with a specified `offset` starting from the left.

 **Syntax**